-Attendance at all face-to-face activities is mandatory.
-Except in exceptional circumstances, attendance to 70% of the face-to-face activities will be required in order to be graded in the mid-term exams.
+Attendance at all in person activities is mandatory.
+Save in exceptional circumstances, attendance to 70% of the in person activities will be required to be graded in the mid-term exams.
 The student's attitude and active participation in all teaching activities will be positively valued in the final grade.